mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ### After submitting a PR

 1. Ensure that all checks pass.
-If the linting build or prose fails, debug and fix it until all pass.
+If the linting build or prose fails, debug and fix it until all passes.
 If you have questions or need help, feel free to tag the `@mautic/education-team-leaders` in the comment.
 2. Please don't DM maintainers on Slack to review or ask feedback and questions about your PR.

    If you'd like feedback or ask questions about your PR, tag `@mautic/education-team-leaders` in the comment of your PR or use the `#t-education` channel on Slack.
 That way, not only maintainers, but the community can help you get unstuck.
 The team always receives a notification whenever an incoming PR is submitted.
 If you haven't received a review within a week, you can tag them in the PR comments to ask for an estimated review time.